Dr. Brad Alderman

 “Most dentists have a few methods they routinely use to help prevent patients from gagging in the chair because this is a prevalent issue for patients.
 The main thing I try to do as your dentist is listen to your concerns, learning what you as a patient have found to cause the gagging to be more severe.
 If I can understand what triggers this reflex for you, I can work to help you signal me during the appointment if you are starting to feel overwhelmed.
 When patients know I will stop and give them a break, I have found that this significantly reduces their anxiety about gagging.
 I also apply topical anesthetics to areas of the mouth that are sensitive to instruments or water.
 Numbing these areas can reduce gagging significantly.
 Many patients need to be seated further forward to avoid water and the taste of dental materials touching the back of the throat.
 By positioning you a certain way, I can help you to keep your head angled forward, reducing your chances of becoming overwhelmed and gagging.”

 “My greatest hope for patients with severe gag reflexes is that they seek out a caring dental provider.
-One who will help them to have the best possible oral health.
+One who will help them to have excellent oral health.
 Having a strong gag reflex may feel like an obstacle for some patients, but I want you to know it is possible to have a comfortable experience in spite of this.”

 Your Lincoln Dentist,